-Java XML and JSON:1st ed JEFF FRIESEN, Jeff Friesen
+Java XML and JSON:1st ed Jeff Friesen

 XML and JSON Recipes for SQL Server:A Problem-Solution Approach.
 1st ed.
 Alex Grinberg